Sketching and Embedding are Equivalent for Norms: From sketches to uniform embeddings

-The proof of Lemma~\ref{symmetrization_dot} relies on the characterization from Fact~\ref{char_dot}.
-If instead we use Fact~\ref{char_dist}, we can reuse the proof of Lemma~\ref{symmetrization_dot} from~\cite{AMM85} verbatim to prove the present Lemma. \end{proof} \begin{definition} We say that a map $f \colon X \to Y$ between metric spaces is $1/2$-H\"{o}lder with constant $C$, if for every $x_1, x_2 \in X$ one has $d_Y(f(x_1), f(x_2)) \leq C \cdot d_X(x_1, x_2)^{1/2}$. \end{definition} \begin{theorem}[Theorem 19.1 in \cite{WW75}] Let $(X, d_X)$ be a metric space and let $H$ be a Hilbert space.
+assuming~(\ref{bounds_emb}). \end{itemize} This can be done exactly the same way as in the proof of Lemma~3.5 from~\cite{AMM85}.
+Finally, we observe that $K'(g_1, g_2)$ depends only on $g_1 - g_2$ and via Fact~\ref{char_dist} gives a map $f'$ from $G$ to a Hilbert space with the required properties. \end{proof} \begin{definition} We say that a map $f \colon X \to Y$ between metric spaces is $1/2$-H\"{o}lder with constant $C$, if for every $x_1, x_2 \in X$ one has $d_Y(f(x_1), f(x_2)) \leq C \cdot d_X(x_1, x_2)^{1/2}$. \end{definition} \begin{theorem}[\cite{M70}, see also Theorem 19.1 in~\cite{WW75}).]
+Let $(X, d_X)$ be a metric space and let $H$ be a Hilbert space.
 Suppose that $f \colon S \to H$, where $S \subset X$, is a $1/2$-H\"{o}lder map with a constant $C > 0$.
 Then there exists a map $g \colon X \to H$ that coincides with $f$ on $S$ and is $1/2$-H\"{o}lder with the constant $C$. \end{theorem}

 We are now ready to prove Theorem~\ref{thm:Threshold2Uniform}.

 \begin{proof}[Proof of Theorem~\ref{thm:Threshold2Uniform}]

 We prove the theorem via the following sequence of claims.
 Suppose that $X$ is a finite-dimensional normed space.
 Let $f$ be a $(1, D, \tau_1, \tau_2, +\infty)$-threshold map to a Hilbert space.